 Free Microchipping Days

-- Additional information will be required for registered breeders, please contact Council for more information.
+- Additional information will be required for registered breeders.
+Please contact Council for more information.

 Where can I register?

 Payments made by mail to Council must include relevant paperwork to claim the reduced registration fee.
 If posting, payment must be made by cheque or money order made payable to Penrith City Council and returned to PO Box 60 Penrith NSW 2751.
 Council will process your payment and post you a Certificate of Registration.

 How much does it cost?

-The fees for lifetime registration change each year, but the current registration fee for a cat or dog anywhere in NSW is:
+The fees for lifetime registration change each financial year, but the current registration fee for a cat or dog anywhere in NSW is:

-- for a desexed animal - $57
+- For a desexed animal - $58

 Change of address or animal details